Running a TEE Node

 or leave it as default.

-The current version of Tee worker supports two running remote attestation types.
+The current version of TEE Node supports two running remote attestation types.
 You can choose according to your machine.
 For details on how to know which remote attestation type your machine supports, please see the Questions & Answers

 at the end of the article.

-mode has all the capabilities of Tee worker, Verifier
+mode has all the capabilities of TEE Node, verifier

-only has the capabilities of Tee worker to verify the proof from miners, and Marker
+only has the capabilities of TEE Node to verify the proof from miners, and marker

-only has the capabilities of Tee worker to tag file from miners.
-When you choose the Marker
+only has the capabilities of TEE Node to tag file from miners.
+When you choose the marker

 role, you do not need to fill in the CESS validator stash account in the next step.